-Visuals impact buyer behavior – there’s no doubt about it.
+Visuals impact buyer behaviour – there’s no doubt about it.
 But not just any visuals will have the impact you planned on your eCommerce marketing strategy, which is why you need to consider Consumer Generated Marketing aka UGC.

 Let me tell you what I mean.